2022-2023 Parent/Student Handbook and Pre-K Handbook

 If 15 or more days are missed in one semester or 30 or more in one school year, the teacher and parent must make a plan for the work to be made up (not only homework, but class time learning as well.)
 Otherwise, it may be necessary to retain the student.

 Students may be excused for trips in which their parents want them to be involved if the teacher is notified ahead of time.
 This advance notification should be equal to the length of the absence.
-Please give the teacher written notification.
+Please give the teacher a written notification.

 Work missed should be made up as soon as possible, at least within twice the amount of time that was missed.
-Work or tests assigned prior to the absence which falls due on the date of the absence or the following day should be turned in or taken on the day the student returns to school.
+Work or tests assigned before the absence which falls due on the date of the absence or the following day should be turned in or taken on the day the student returns to school.
 An exception to this can be made if there is a note from the parent stating that no studying could be done during the illness.
 A test could then be delayed at the discretion of the teacher.

 Any student who has a fever (above 100), vomits, or has diarrhea must stay out of school.
-Please don't send your child back until they have been symptom free for 24 hours without medication.
+Please don’t send your child back until they have been symptom-free for 24 hours without medication.

-Students are required to wear athletic style tennis shoes for P.E.
+Students are required to wear athletic-style tennis shoes for P.E.
 Shoes should be securely tied and stay on during activities.
 Girls wearing skirts or dresses should wear shorts underneath.
 Clothes worn on P.E. days should be comfortable and modest enough to be able to participate in a variety of activities.
 Belts are recommended for pants that have belt loops so that they will stay comfortably up.
 Students not following these requirements will not be allowed to participate.

 Grades 5-8 will receive a letter grade for P.E. based on skill, improvement, participation, sportsmanship, physical fitness, and written rules tests.
 The Presidential Fitness Test will be given in the fall and spring.
 The grade will be negatively affected if the student cannot participate because the shoe or clothing requirements have not been followed.